molofgarb/ytdl-GUI/README.md

 - put the G in GUI (make the interface look prettier)
 - make window centering appear truly center
-- read the youtube-dlp doc and see if there is anything useful to also add, options
-- advanced mode to let user view + pick format for each video individually

 - ~~add option to delete downloaded videos if cancelled~~
 - ~~clear input after download, with ability to turn off as toggle~~
 - ~~download prompt ONLY if long video or if >4 videos~~